Written By

 Sales decline in chemical hair straightener sales

-The market for chemical hair straighteners and relaxers has experienced a sharp decline in sales over the past few years.
-According to Forbes, industry market research firm Kline & Co. said sales of hair relaxers droppedfrom $71 million in 2011 to $30 million in 2021.
-Overall sales dropped 25% in 2020, which may be partially attributed to the COVID-19 pandemic.
+The market for chemical hair straighteners and relaxers has experienced a decline in sales over the past few years.
+According to Forbes, industry market research firm Kline & Co. said sales of hair relaxers dropped from $71 million in 2011 to $30 million in 2021.
+Overall sales fell 25% in 2020.

-According to Agnieszka Saintemarie, a Kline & Co. director, as sales of chemical hair straighteners continue to fall, “clients prefer more natural hairstyles and turn to styling products or styling appliances as alternatives.”
+Agnieszka Saintemarie, a Kline & Co. director, said that as sales of chemical hair straighteners continue to fall, “clients prefer more natural hairstyles and turn to styling products or styling appliances as alternatives.”

 Safer Hair Straightening Options

-Sales for nonchemical alternative hair straighteners are expected to grow, according to market research company Emergenresearch.com.
-Though the research firm does also note that the global hair straightener market is expected to keep rising at a rate of 4.8% by 2030.
+According to market research company Emergen Research, sales for nonchemical alternative hair straighteners are expected to grow.
+The research firm notes that the global hair straightener market is anticipated to rise at a rate of 4.8% by 2030.

 Heat